 - Section 6: Additional Resources

 In order to complete this product walkthrough please make sure you have the following:

 - A valid account in the VMware TestDrive environment, sign up here if you do not have one.

 - TCP & UDP ports 80, 443, 8443; and if using PCoIP, both TCP & UDP 4172

-Section 1: Accessing the vSphere Environment
+Section 1: Accessing the TestDrive Experience

-To login to the vSphere environment, perform the following steps.
+To log in to the vSphere environment, perform the following steps.